Everything you need to know about the seagrass wrack you see on SA’s beaches

 First up, don’t be tricked.
 Seagrass is totally different from seaweed.

-Seagrass is a flowering plant that grows in shallow, sandy coastlines in sheltered coastal waters.
-Seaweed is a large algae that grows in the sea or on rocks below the high-water mark.
+Seagrass is a actually a flowering plant that grows in shallow, sandy coastlines in sheltered coastal waters and utilises a root system and internal vascular system to transport nutrients around the plant.

 Seagrasses are known as ecosystem engineers because they provide many ecological functions for the environment.